 Cleaning up of fly-tipped Japanese knotweed

-Japanese Knotweed Ltd is a leading Japanese knotweed removal company in the UK with a proven track record in working successfully for local authorities, developers, construction companies and private landowners.
+Japanese Knotweed Ltd the UK's trusted Japanese knotweed treatment and remediation company with a proven track record in working successfully for local authorities, developers, construction companies and private landowners.
 Our highly knowledgeable and skilled staff provide a comprehensive service and are committed to providing the highest level of customer care.

 We provide Surveys and Knotweed Management Plans, including for long term chemical treatment, guarantees and immediate excavation options.
 Our remedial methods are tailored to each site and provide sensible and efficient eradication solutions to meet all requirements.